Placental abruption happens when some or all of the placenta starts to detach from the uterus wall before your baby is born.

 It’s your baby’s lifeline during pregnancy.
 One side attaches to the lining of your uterus and the other side attaches to your baby via the umbilical cord.
-Oxygen and nutrients are transferred to your baby, and waste products are taken away through the placenta via the umbilical cord.
+Oxygen and nutrients are transferred to your baby, and waste products are taken away via the umbilical cord.

 To find out more about this fascinating organ, be sure to read What Is A Placenta?
 10 Amazing Facts.

 The placenta normally detaches from the uterine wall after your baby is born.
-However, if placental abruption occurs, the placenta begins to detach too early, before your baby is born.
+However, with placental abruption the placenta begins to detach too early, before your baby is born.

-This is a serious pregnancy complication that disrupts the supply of oxygen and nutrients to your baby.
-It also causes severe bleeding in mothers, which can be harmful.
+Placental abruption is a serious pregnancy complication that disrupts the supply of oxygen and nutrients to your baby.
+It also causes severe blood loss in mothers, which can be harmful.

 #2: What are placental abruption symptoms?

-There are three main symptoms of placental separation that might occur separately or all together:
+Three main signs and symptoms of placental abruption occurs either separately or all together:

-- Sudden onset of unexpected dark and heavy vaginal bleeding
+- Sudden onset of unexpected dark and heavy vaginal blood loss

 - Abdominal pain and tenderness and/or backache